oxheadalpha/nft-tutorial/packages/fa2-interfaces/README.md

 Multiple operators can transfer tokens on behalf of the owner.
 Token owner can use `updateOperators` method to add or remove other addresses that can transfer owner's tokens.
-Updates can be built manually or, like transfers, can be built using batch API like this:
+Updates can be built manually or, like transfers, can be built using the batch API like this:

 ```typescript
 const batch = operatorUpdateBatch().